 This goes for anything, not just the tool I’m talking about here.
 Whether you’re blow-drying, straightening, or curling your hair, you need to take some steps for preventive maintenance.

-This is where one of my favorite products come into play.
+This is where one of my favorite products comes into play.
 It’s called “It’s A 10 Miracle Leave-In Spray” and trust me, it does work miracles (so corny).

 Not only is this product a heat protectant but it also has 9 additional benefits that help take care of your hair, hence the “It’s A 10”.